arkascha/dokuwiki-plugin-auth-authhtaccess/README.md

 AuthUserFile must point to an existing (possibly empty) file.

-AuthGroupFile is optional, but omitting it will only make sense if you set $conf['htaccess_defaultgrp'] and set default acl to allow something on that group.
+AuthGroupFile is optional, but omitting it will only make sense if you set $conf['plugin']['htaccess']['defaultgrp'] and set default acl to allow something on that group.

 These files must be writable by your webserver user if you want to add new users, allow users to change passwords etc...